 Combine the dry ingredients in a large mixing bowl.
 Whisk to combine.

-Combine the melted and cooled butter with the eggs, sour cream, milk and vanilla.
+In a separate bowl or measuring cup, combine the melted butter with the eggs, sour cream, milk and vanilla.
 Whisk to combine.

 Add the wet ingredients to the dry ingredients.
 Mix until just combined.